Types of Cooling System In Engine

 - Water cooling system

 Air cooling system

-Air cooled system is generally used in small engines say up to 15-20 kW.
-The air system is used in the engines of motorcycles, scooters, aeroplanes and other stationary installations.
-In countries with cold climate, this system is also used in car engines.
+An air-cooled system is generally used in small engines say up to 15-20 kW.
+The air system is used in the engines of motorcycles, scooters, airplanes, and other stationary installations.
+In countries with cold climates, this system is also used in car engines.

 Advantages of Air Cooled System

 Following are the advantages of the air-cooled system: